A Two-Phase Deep Learning Framework for Adaptive Time-Stepping in High-Speed Flow Modeling: Experiments

 \subsection{Results}

 We examine the one-step MAE of several variants of the neural CFL model in~\cref{fig:neuralCFL}.
 For the circular blast, a single-phase problem where the CFL condition is determined entirely by the velocity and temperature fields, the base model yields the best performance, as the modeled variables by themselves are sufficient to accurately predict the timestep size.
 In contrast, the coal dust explosion has a more complicated form of the CFL condition to account for both the solid phase describing the coal dust and the gas phase.
 The modeled variables primarily focus on the gas phase, with the exception of the volume fraction.
 In this more challenging setting, we observe substantial benefits from our physically-motivated enhancements to the neural CFL model.
 Our best results are achieved when using max-pooling, with the spatial gradient of the flow state $\nabla \vu$ and CFL features added to inputs.
 In~\cref{fig:predDelta}, we examine the predicted $\Delta t$ obtained through autoregressive unrolling of the ShockCast framework in each setting and observe a close match with the ground truth.
+We use the best neural CFL model in each of the settings for the full ShockCast models discussed next.

 We visualize unrolled predictions on the circular blast density field in~\cref{fig:blastPred}.
-In~\cref{fig:coalRes,fig:blastRes}, we examine the performance of ShockCast realized with each of the neural solver architectures and timestep conditioning strategies.
+In~\cref{fig:coalRes,fig:blastRes}, we examine the performance of ShockCast with each of the neural solver architectures and timestep conditioning strategies.
 For both the coal dust explosion and circular blast settings, ShockCast achieves the strongest performance in terms of correlation time when leveraging a U-Net backbone with time-conditioned layer norm.
 On the coal dust explosion cases, MoE conditioning and Euler conditioning with a U-Net backbone achieve the first and second best performance in terms of TKE error, respectively.
 Similarly, the TKE error for the circular blast is lowest for Euler and MoE conditioning strategies with a F-FNO backbone.
 Finally, while U-Net with time-conditioned layer norm has the best mean flow error for the coal dust explosion setting, the F-FNO with MoE variant of ShockCast has the lowest circular blast mean flow error.
-We present extended results in~\cref{app:exRes}.